 top of page

-Find amazing things to do in Ecuador with our itinerary for must visit places and helpful tips for four action-packed days in the country (other than Galapagos Island).
+Find amazing things to do in Ecuador with our itinerary for must-visit places and helpful tips for four action-packed days in the country (beyond just the Galápagos Islands).

 The Cotopaxi volcano from our flight..

-ITINERARY Day 1 - Quito Guayasamin Museum, La Caroline Parque, TelefériQ, Church of El San Fransisco
+ITINERARY QUITO TRAVEL GUIDE Day 1 - Quito Guayasamin Museum, La Caroline Parque, TelefériQ, Church of El San Fransisco

 Day 2 - Quilotoa Crater Lagoon